sweng-capstone-group-1/poll-discussion/docs/heroku_and_postgres.md

 #### Logging
 Note that Heroku does not allow file system logging.
 As a result, the logback file system logging that was originally created in the project was removed.
 All logging in the project is now console logging (which Heroku redirects to whatever it wants).
-There are a few ways to view logs
+There are a few ways to view logs:
 - from the command line, cd to the root of the project, then type ```heroku logs -tail```
 - there is a web UI for logging.
 Getting to it is a little odd.
 First, go [here](https://addons-sso.heroku.com/apps/sweng894capstone/addons/papertrail) .
 After login you will be